Nature, culture and history

 All clothes, bed linen and washable items were sterilised.
 A one-way system was used.
 Goods from the ‘infected’ ship were loaded into the dirty side of the steriliser and collected at the clean side.

 People were quarantined here until 1973.
-Thirteen fatalities were recorded—unfortunate Vietnamese deck passengers who died from meningitis in 1920.
+Thirteen fatalities were recorded—unfortunately Vietnamese deck passengers who died from meningitis in 1920.
 Their graves can be seen on the Graves circuit.

 The concrete structures on the headland were built in 1943 during WWII to protect Townsville and it’s harbour from raiding enemy ships.